Loena Hendrickx

-Hendrickx has finished within the top ten at three European Championships (2017, 2018, and 2022) and three World Championships (2018, 2021, and 2022).
+Hendrickx has finished within the top ten at five European Championships (2017–2018, 2022–2023) and five World Championships (2018, 2021–2024).
 She represented Belgium at the 2018 and 2022 Winter Olympics, finishing sixteenth and eighth, respectively.
 The most successful Belgian women's skater in history, she is the first-ever World, European, and Grand Prix medalist from Belgium in that discipline.

 Personal life

-Loena Hendrickx was born in Turnhout, Belgium.
+Loena Hendrickx was born on November 5, 1999, in Turnhout, Belgium.
 She is the younger sister of Belgian figure skater Jorik Hendrickx.

 Career

 Early years

 Hendrickx began learning to skate in 2004.
 She appeared internationally on the advanced novice level from December 2012 through December 2013 and then moved up to the junior ranks.

 2014–2015 season: International junior debut

 Coached by Carine Herrygers in Turnhout, Hendrickx debuted on the ISU Junior Grand Prix series, finishing seventeenth in Dresden, Germany.
 She won her second junior national title and then placed sixteenth at the 2015 European Youth Olympic Festival.
 She closed her season with junior bronze medals at the International Challenge Cup and Coupe du Printemps.